EngineersBox/de_menu/README.md

 * Scrolling via list traversal is not implemented yet.
 * Exceeding render boundary on text doesn't shift the visible text window yet.
 * 1:1 compatibility with dmenu hasn't been achieved yet.
+* Using a local fixed-path font for now, replace it with your own in `src/renderer.zig` if you want.

 ## Notes

 I might port the manual rendering to use raygui instead to support stylesheets and all that good stuff.
 For now, features are more important, the current UI is good enough.

+All the configuration for styling is emedded in the renderer at the moment, at some stage it'll be configurable via CLI options and/or dotfiles.